 Caulk Shrinkage | Why Does Caulk Shrink & How to Avoid It?

 You just applied the perfect caulking bead.
+So, then what’s up with the caulk shrinkage?

 It was even with the surface.
 You even outlined the joint with painter’s tape to make sure it looked clean when done.
 Now, a couple days later, the caulk bead has gone concave.
 It’s the incredible shrinking caulk!
 What happened?